 India has launched the “Make in India” initiative in 2014, to attract foreign direct investment (FDI) to set up factories in the country.
 India offers low wages, skilled workers, a young population, an abundance of natural resources, good transport infrastructures, and is a huge market itself.
 At the same time, its colonial past took care of a democratic legal framework which makes it attractive for Western countries.
 At the other hand, corruption and the lack of legal enforceability of contracts is still a major problem.

 Replacing Chinese products is easier said than done.
 The dragon country has over the past 30 years developed its manufacturing capabilities, but India has just started this process.
 In India it is very difficult to deal with political issues and corruption.
-Nevertheless, the will to improve has grown in India, and export tariffs on Chinese products have helped India to attract more FDI in the service and automotive industries.
-India already roped in major automotive producers like Suzuki, Hyundai, and Kia Motors, and tech supplier Toshiba for setting up lithium-ion battery storage plants.
+Nevertheless, the will to improve has grown in India.
+And export tariffs on Chinese products have helped India to attract more FDI in the service and automotive industries.
+India already roped in major automotive producers.
+Producers like Suzuki, Hyundai, and Kia Motors, and tech supplier Toshiba for setting up lithium-ion battery storage plants.

 Your email address will not be published.
 Required fields are marked *